Covid/Flu Vaccinations

 When are the clinics scheduled?

-We have vaccination clinics scheduled throughout October and November 2024; a full list of dates, times and locations can be seen below:
+We will have vaccination clinics scheduled throughout April and May 2025; a list of dates, times and locations of confirmed clinics can be seen below – these dates will be regularly updated as more clinics become available:

 How do I book?